HilaEyal23/assembler/README.md

 ### *Encoding Method:*
 *There are two main types of lines which encodes words: instructions and directives. <br /> <br />
 **Instructions Encoding:** <br />
-Each instruction usualy encodes a few word to the memory in the range of 1 to 4, while the first word consists of command and operands adderssing methods and the following words relates to the operands. <br />
+Each instruction usually encodes few word to the memory in the range of 1 to 4, while the first word consists of command and operands adderssing methods and the following words relates to the operands. <br />
 The first word sructure is as the following:*

 | opcode        | src addressing method | dest addressing method | A,R,E  |